Sokphirun99/laravel_schoolmanagementsystem/README.md

 The system includes an advanced role management implementation that supports multiple roles per user.
 For detailed information, see `README-ROLE-SYSTEM.md`.

-### Recent Cleanup (May 2025)
+### Recent Updates (June 2025)

-We've recently cleaned up the codebase by removing redundant files and streamlining the role management system:

-- Removed duplicate migration for `user_roles` table
+We've recently enhanced the school management system with several new features:

+- Added comprehensive announcement system for school-wide communications
+- Implemented fee management system with payment tracking
+- Created student and parent portal with custom authentication
+- Redesigned the welcome page to match Voyager admin theme
-- Consolidated multiple role synchronization commands and seeders
+- Added database models, migrations, and seeders for all school entities
-- Updated documentation to reflect the current implementation
-- Ensured backward compatibility with the legacy role system

-All removed files have been backed up in their respective `_backup` directories.
+- Implemented proper relationships between students, parents, classes, and sections
+- Added dedicated dashboards for students and parents

 ## Support & Contribution